sematic-ai/sematic/docs/cloud-runner.md

-In Sematic, resolvers implement different so-called "resolution" strategies.
-For example, as described in [Local execution](./local-execution.md), `LocalResolver` will resolve your pipeline graph and execute all steps on your local machine.
+In Sematic, runners implement different execution strategies.
+For example, as described in [Local execution](./local-execution.md), `LocalRunner` will run your pipeline graph and execute all steps on your local machine.

-`CloudResolver` will resolve your pipeline graph in a Kubernetes cluster.
+`CloudRunner` will run your pipeline graph in a Kubernetes cluster.

 {% hint style="info" %}